rajyan/low-cost-ecs/README.md

 A CDK construct that provides easy and [low-cost](#cost) ECS on EC2 server setup without a load balancer.

-**This construct is for development purposes only** see [Limitations](#limitations).
+**This construct is for development purposes only**.
+See [Limitations](#limitations).

 # Try it out!

-The easiest way to see what this construct creates is to clone this repository and deploying a sample server.
+The easiest way to see what this construct creates is to clone this repository and deploy the sample server.
-Edit settings in `bin/low-cost-ecs.ts` and deploy cdk construct.
+Edit settings in `bin/low-cost-ecs.ts` and deploy the cdk construct.
 [Public hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) is required.

 ```
 git clone https://github.com/rajyan/low-cost-ecs.git